OpenSourceCTF/website/README.md

 The build task can be run with `npm run build`.

+Tests can be run with `npm run test`.
+This will also output a coverage report at `./coverage/`.

 You can run `npm run build-stats` to generate statistics regarding the build.